Afrrcyn/compYear2/progLanguagesParadigm/Pointers, MALLOC and Stdlib.md

 free(heap_array)
 ```

 `malloc()` allocates a chunk of memory on the heap and returns a pointer to it.
 It will return `NULL (0)` if the allocation fails, so always check the return type...
 And once you're done, don't forget to free the variable!
+If the memory is not freed, it will remain allocated even after the program has finished executing, leading to memory leaks and potentially causing the program to consume an excessive amount of memory.

 For a multi-dimensional array, you'll have to malloc the first dimension and then for each index in the first dimension, malloc the second dimension for that first...